maxim-top/im.gitbook/reference/floo-android/classim_1_1floo_1_1floolib_1_1_b_m_x_message.md

 inline boolean groupPlayAckReadAll()
 ```

-Set all playback receipts of group messages as read
+Set all playback acknowledgements of group messages as read

 **Return**: bool